 - Walnuts-4 halves

-Salsa is a versatile addition to your pantry staples.
+Salsa is a versatile addition to your diabetes grocery list.
 Try to find salsa with a lower sodium level if possible.
 Salsa can be enjoyed as a dip (of course), a topping for fish, chicken breasts and veggies.
 Combine salsa with your favorite grain (brown rice, quinoa,etc) for a tasty side dish.
 Once opened, store salsa in the refrigerator up to 1 month.

 10. Healthy Fat Sources